oguzhanyl/oguzhanyl/README.md

 - 👋 Hi, I’m @oguzhanyl my real name is Oğuzhan Yılmaz by the way.
 I'm from Turkey and 23 years old.
-      I graduated from the public administration department of Karadeniz Teknik University.
+      I graduated from the public administration department of Karadeniz Technichal University.
 - I am progressing on the field that I am interested in, not on the field that I graduated from the university.
 - I am always open to learning and always need to improve myself.
 - 👀 I’m interested in c#, .NetFramework, Asp.Net, SQL